johnwbyrd/skateboard/Readme.md

 2. Remove as many drivers as possible

-   1. There are alternatives to buildroot, but they have done much of the heavy lifting for size reduction and nommu patches for the arm_versatile_nommu platform.

-   2. There is a bunch of interrupt hardware on the arm_versatile_pb.
+   1. There is a bunch of interrupt hardware on the arm_versatile_pb.
       We want to see how little we can get away with emulating.
 If we do have to emulate, then we have to check every memory write and read against the emulated hardware, and this will slow us down a great